 All forms of commercial leasing are common in Delaware and are primarily governed by Title 25 of the Delaware Code.
 On the commercial side, Chapter 61 applies to most commercial and industrial leases-but not land or ground leases-and provides significant flexibility for parties to contract and negotiate preferred provisions.
 Chapter 67 details the elements of agricultural leases and delineates the rights and duties of both landlords and tenants.
-Chapter 70 addresses manufactured home communities and imposes rent controls on a landlord's ability to increase rent during a 12-month period, regardless of the term of the tenancy or the term of the rental agreement.
+Chapter 70 addresses manufactured home communities and prohibits a community owner's ability to increase lot rent during a 12-month period, regardless of the term of the tenancy or the term of the rental agreement.